Back to Blog

 How Desert Wellness Group Helps

 We document our observations and share them with family members so that action can be taken.
-While we don't perform modifications ourselves, we help identify what needs attention before it becomes an emergency.

 Desert Wellness Group LLC provides non-medical, observation-only wellness checks.
 We do not provide medical diagnosis, treatment, or home modification services.
-Always consult with a qualified professional for home safety modifications.

 Want a Professional Eye on Home Safety?